irisdum/openeo_datasets/README.md

 To run this file needs the csv of the different batch_id, this csv is available :
 [https://portal.terrascope.be/reporting](https://portal.terrascope.be/reporting)
 (Do export to download)

+## Clip the nc files into the geometry
+We have noticed that the .nc files downloaded from openeo contains no data and does not perfectly fit the polygon geometry given.
+The issue [https://discuss.eodc.eu/t/filter-spatial-create-datacubes-which-are-wider-than-the-input-polygons/581](https://discuss.eodc.eu/t/filter-spatial-create-datacubes-which-are-wider-than-the-input-polygons/581) documents this case.
+Until this is fixed, a script to clip (crop) the .nc sits along the generated ROI is given.
+The main script is `crop_data.py `and its configuration file is `crop.yaml`.